MohamedEldushi/internship/README.md

 # internship
-A repo for our internship github course
+A repository for our internship GitHub course